All Episodes

 But I didn't get to turn myself in.

-Yeah, because you thought you thought that you were gonna just turn.
+Yeah, because you thought that you were going to just turn.

-Why did they let you plead like doing information?
+Why did they let you plead to like do an information?

 I don't know.

-I think they just wanted uh the optics because like the news articles came out like seconds after they slapped the cuffs on me.
+I think they just wanted the optics because the news articles came out like seconds after they slapped the cuffs on me.

 It's a sexy case.

-Just so you guys know, like an if when you're you can be indicted or you can get hit with something called an information.
+Yeah, normally, just so you guys know, like when you're, you can be indicted or you can get hit with something called an information.

-Typically, if they bring you in and give you a reverse profit like they did with him, which isn't common, and they tell you, hey, you're the subject of investigation, they have you fucking, you know, come in and cooperate, they give you an information which means like you could turn yourself in.
+Typically, if they bring you in and give you a reverse profit like they did with him, which isn't common, and they tell you, hey, you're the subject of investigation, they have you fucking, you know, come in and cooperate, they give you an information, which means like you can turn yourself in.

-But that's interesting that they still decided to indict you and come in and I just think they thought I was gonna plead out.
+But that's interesting that they still decided to indict you and come in.

-Like when when that when we were deliberating at trial, because they thought the jury would, you know, instantly return a verdict, and they didn't.
+Like when we were deliberating a trial, they thought the jury would, you know, instantly return a verdict and they didn't.

-And we were negotiating with the head head AUS or USA um of Connecticut.
+And we were negotiating with the head head AUS or USA of Connecticut.

 Do you want to, you know, we'll plead guilty, no jail time.